Stephen N. Yurak, Youngstown, Ohio

 The family would like to extend a special thank you to the staff of the Hope Center for Cancer Care, Mercy Radiology Center, Caprice Healthcare Center and Buckeye Hospice for their compassionate care of Stephen in his time of need.

-A Mass of Christian Burial will be held at 11:00 a.m. at the church, celebrated by Fr.
-Joseph Rudjak.
+A Mass of Christian Burial will be held at 11:00 a.m. at the church, celebrated by Father Joseph Rudjak, Tuesday, November 26.

 Burial will take place at Lake Park Cemetery.